-132Pm Calculus and Analytic Geometry II (4)
+MATH 132Pm Calculus II (4)

-Prerequisite: MATH 131Pm or equivalent.
-An introduction to the integral calculus functions of one variable.
+Prerequisite: MATH 131Pm.
+An introduction to integral calculus of functions of one variable.
 Covers the definite integral, techniques of integration, and applications of the integral, as well as sequences, series, and polynomial approximations of functions.

-210Pm Introduction to a Computer Algebra System (1)
+MATH 210Pm Introduction to a Computer Algebra System (1)

-Prerequisite: MATH 131Pm (MATH 132Pm recommended), or permission of instructor.
-Corequisites: COSC 106 or COSC 110Pm.
+Prerequisite: MATH 131Pm (MATH 132Pm and COSC 110Pm recommended).
 Topics include the interface to the operating systems, basic syntax, use of the built-in functions, writing functions, graphics and programming in the language of the computer algebra system.
 Pass/no record basis.

-221Pm Foundations of Mathematics (3)
+MATH 221Pm Foundations of Mathematics (3)

-Prerequisites: MATH 131Pm and sophomore standing.
+Prerequisites: MATH 131Pm.
 Studies fundamental mathematical methods and objects: introductory logic, methods of proof, sets, functions, relations and infinities.

-231Pm Multivariable Calculus (3)
+MATH 231Pm Multivariable Calculus (3)

-Prerequisite: MATH 132Pm or equivalent.
+Prerequisite: MATH 132Pm.
 Studies the principles, methods and applications of calculus in 3 or more dimensions.

-240Pm Linear Algebra (4)
+MATH 240Pm Linear Algebra (4)